waharnum/ansible-development-template/README.md

     - `git submodule` it in the /roles directory
 - playbooks in the root directory
 - `ansible-playbook {{ playbook-file }} -i vm-inventory`
-- do whatever else you need to do
+- do whatever else you need to do and separately commit your clean roles without surrounding test playbooks / inventories

+## Testing the roles of others

+- from the root:
+    - `ansible-galaxy install {{ role_repo }} -p roles`
+- this gets you a copy of the role that you can reference in test playbooks

 ## Throwing the VMs away